slowproj/slowdash/docs/ProjectSetup.md

 # Advanced Topics
 ## Dynamic Generation of Config Contents
-Configuration of SlowDash contents (dashboard, plot layout, etc.) are described in JSON/YAML files in the project `config` directory, with a name like `slowplot-XXX.json`.
-These statis JSON/YAML (or any files with a name like `TYPE-XXX.EXT` placed in `config`) can be replaced with a Python script that generates the contents dynamically.
-To do so, place a Python script with a name like `slowplot-XXX.py` instead of `slowplot-XXX.json`, and define `async _setup(app)` function that returns the config content.
+Configuration of SlowDash contents (dashboard, plot layout, etc.) is described in JSON/YAML files in the project `config` directory, with a name like `slowplot-XXX.json`.
+These static JSON/YAML (or any files with a name like `TYPE-XXX.EXT` placed in `config`) can be replaced with a Python script that generates the contents dynamically.
+To do so, put a Python script with a name like `slowplot-XXX.py` instead of `slowplot-XXX.json`, and define an `async _setup(app)` function that returns the config content.
 The `app` parameter here is the SlowDash App object, with which you can access SlowDash resources such as the channel list.

-This is an example to dynamically generate a slowplot page that shows all the time-series channels.
+This is an example of dynamically generating a slowplot page that shows all the time-series channels.
 This example can be found in `ExampleProjects/Advanced/DynamicLayout`.
 ```python
 import logging